Science meets Parliament

 Each year more than 200 scientists, technologists and STEM professionals take part in this unique event over two very full days.

 On Day One delegates hear from leaders in policy; media; science and technology; and advocacy.
 They share their rich insights through panel discussions, presentations and workshops.
-Day One then concludes with a Gala Dinner which traditionally sees the Prime Minister and Opposition present their position on science, technology and innovation.
+Day One then concludes with a Gala Dinner which traditionally sees the Prime Minister and Opposition Leader present their position and plans for science, technology and innovation in Australia.

-On Day Two, delegates meet face-to-face with parliamentarians.
-It’s their chance to share their enthusiasm for science, and information about their work and discipline.
-This is a rare opportunity to speak directly to politicians and is the highlight for most who attend SmP.
+On Day Two, delegates meet face-to-face with Parliamentarians across the political spectrum.
+It’s a chance for scientists and technologists to share their enthusiasm for science and information about their work and discipline.
+This is a rare opportunity to speak directly to politicians and is the highlight for most who attend.

-Delegates will also have the chance to attend the National Press Club Address as live audience members, and to watch Parliamentary Question Time.
+Delegates will also have the chance to be part of the live audience for the National Press Club Address and to attend a session of Parliamentary Question Time.

 To take part in the event, make sure you're a member of one of our member organisations, and speak to your representative to find out how to attend!